najlae01/zelda/README.md

 ## Additional Features (from Game Dev Specifications)

-1. **Healing Hearts**: Implement hearts that sometimes drop from vanquished enemies at random, which will heal the player for a full heart when picked up (consumed).
+1. **Healing Hearts**: Random Dropped Hearts from some vanquished enemies, which will heal the player for a full heart when picked up.

-2. **Carrying and Throwing Pots**: Add pots to the game world that the player can pick up, carry over his head, and throw at walls or enemies.
-When thrown, the pot should disappear upon collision with a wall or enemy, inflicting damage on enemies.
+2. **Carrying and Throwing Pots**: The player can pick up pots, carry them over, and throw them at walls or enemies.
+When thrown, the pot disappears upon collision with a wall or enemy, inflicting damage on enemies.

 ## Controls